Restaurant delivery drivers

 Large upfront investment

-Many restaurants do not have the initial capital investment to find, hire, and train new staff members.
-This lack of capital can make joining a third-party service an attractive choice.
+Many restaurants do not have the initial capital investment to find, hire, and train in-house drivers.
+This lack of capital can make joining a third-party company to hire specialized drivers an attractive choice.

 Costs associated with car insurance and maintenance